 Dilute at a rate of 1 part liquor to 15 parts water to apply as a foliar feed.
 On well-watered open ground it can be used neat, but for root-feeding potted plants it should be diluted about 1:10.

 A setup like this made from a piece of drainage pipe can be used to produce a concentrated feed from fresh, green shoots and leaves.
 A small hole in the bottom allows the concentrate to collect in a container placed underneath.
 The pipe can be attached to a wall using the clips which are normally used to secure it.
+As no water is added this ia an aerobic process so the liquid does not smell as with the anerobic method.

 A similar plant food can be prepared using troublesome weeds which cannot be added to the compost heap, eg. Ground Elder or Bindweed rhizomes.